Memory in the Age of AI Agents: Dynamics: How Memory Operates and Evolves?

 \paragraph{Capability Internalization} This strategy seeks to embed experiential knowledge, such as procedural expertise or strategic heutistics, into the model's parameter space.
 The paradigm represents a memory formation operation in a broad sense, shifting from the acquisition of factual knowledge to the internalization of experiential capabilities.
 Specifically, these capabilities include domain-specific solution schemas, strategic planning, and the effective deployment of agentic skills, among others.
 Technically, capability internalization is achieved by learning from reasoning traces, through supervised fine-tuning~\citep{wei2022finetunedlanguagemodelszeroshot,zelikman2022,schick2023toolformer,mukherjee2023orcaprogressivelearningcomplex} or preference-guided optimization methods such as DPO~\citep{rafailov2023direct,tunstall2023zephyrdirectdistillationlm,DBLP:conf/icml/selfrewarding,dubey2024llama} and GRPO~\citep{shao2024deepseekmath,deepseekai2025deepseekr1incentivizingreasoningcapability}.
-Since this aspect does not fall within the scope of typical agentic memory research, it will not be discussed in detail in this section.
+As an attempt to integrate external RAG with parameterized training, Memory Decoder~\citep{cao2025memorydecoder} is a plug-and-play method that does not modify the base model, like external RAG, while achieving parameter-internalized inference speed by eliminating external retrieval overhead.
+Such plug-and-play parameterized memory may have broad potential.

 \paragraph{Summary} Parametric internalization represents the ultimate consolidation of memory, where external knowledge is fused into the model's weights via gradients.
 This shifts the paradigm from retrieving information to possessing capability, mimicking biological long-term potentiation.
 As knowledge becomes effectively instinctive, access is zero-latency, enabling the model to respond immediately without querying external memory.
 However, this approach faces several challenges, including catastrophic forgetting and high update costs.
 Unlike external memory, parameterized internalization is difficult to modify or remove precisely without unintended side effects, limiting flexibility and adaptability.